Please click on a question below:

 A: At full capacity, the New Life Program is equipped to serve 55 men at one time.
 We typically run at capacity with a waiting list of men looking to enter the New Life Program.

 A: Our Germantown property is the best place to build Hannah’s Place.
-We have the right zoning, we have good community support, and we have a 120 year track record of being a good neighbor.
+We have the right zoning, we have good community support, and we have over a 120 year track record of being a good neighbor.
 Hannah’s Place would be cheaper and easier to run if it is located on our Germantown property rather than at another location.
 In addition, safe and suitable locations to house homeless people are almost impossible to find in Philadelphia.
 We are less than a block away from SEPTA bus and train stations, and a City health clinic is one block away.
 We have several schools and churches within walking distance, and we already have the perfect spot for Hannah’s Place to be built.

 We plan to build Hannah’s Place on the large footprint of our old warehouse which burned to the ground.
 Our old warehouse was originally a 180-bed dormitory when we bought it in 1895 (Philadelphia health codes were different back in 1895!).
 It became our 4-story warehouse when we built a new dormitory for 48 men in 1911.
 After the arson fire, we realized that it would make better sense to build a new warehouse next to our Germantown Thrift Store rather than on its old footprint – we could also connect the new warehouse to our thrift store and expand the store.
 This in turn frees up the perfect spot to build Hannah’s Place.